Step 1: Assess the damage

 - Microfibre cloths, which reach deep into tiny crevices and have a slight electric charge, can be bought cheaply and washed on a hot cycle in the washing machine with vinegar up to 100 times.

-In most cases, mould can be cleaned up without professional help.
-However, if mould covers a large area of your home – experts say a rough guide is one metre square – and is dense, or if householders are asthmatic, it's best to call in the experts.
+If mould covers a large area of your home – experts say a rough guide is one metre square – and is dense, if you've had flooding, or if householders are asthmatic, it's best to call in the experts.

 The cost of professional help varies.
 An initial investigation can cost around $1500 for an expert to test the site and find the cause of the mould and write a plan for removal of mould.
 After that, it's a question of the extent of the problem.